timlovescoding/neutral_network/README.md

 The 5 important parts to building a neural network are:

-1. Initilisation of paramaters - Initialising values of weights (W) and biases (b).
+1. Initilisation of paramaters - Initialising values of weights (W) and biases (b) for efficient training.
-1. Forward Propagation -  Propagating the values of nodes from one layer to another by the combination of linear function and non-linear activation functions ( f(Wx+b) )
+1. Forward Propagation -  Propagating the values of nodes from one layer to another by the combination of linear function and non-linear activation functions (A = f(Z), Z = Wx+b where A is the output value, Z is the linear output going into the activation function, W is the weight, x is the input for input nodes) and known as A_previous for nodes of hidden layer, b is bias)
 2. Loss Function  - Setting up a loss function to provide an objective to be optimized.
-3. Backpropagation - Computation of equations of gradient for the loss function with respect to W and b.
+3. Backpropagation - Computation of equations of gradient to find partial derivatives of the loss function with respect to W and b.
 4. Gradient Descent with Optimization - Gradients of W and b is used in gradient descent to tune the parameters W and b to find the minima of the loss function.
-The process of gradient descent can be optimized with techniques such as momentum.
+The process of gradient descent can be optimized with techniques such as momentum and Adam.

 ## Extra (Great learning resources and things I find interesting)